putitsimply/christian-bible-explained/1-chronicles.md

 * Compared with Samuel and Kings, 1 Chronicles leaves out some of David’s worst mistakes and focuses more on worship, the temple, and the hope of a restored community.

+* The genealogies (family lists) matter because they answer “Who are we?” after exile[^gl_exile], when identity and belonging were big questions.
+* The book suggests that rebuilding a community is not only about walls and politics, but also about shared worship[^gl_worship] and shared responsibility.

 [^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people. ([Glossary](glossary.md#israel))

 [^gl_worship]: Actions showing devotion to God (prayer, songs, rituals). ([Glossary](glossary.md#worship))